Toric moment mappings and Riemannian structures: An application

-The properties of the fibrations of coadjoint orbits, described in the present article, enable us to detect directly some null-torsion classes of mixed structures as subsets of the 10-dimensional orbit that parametrizes them.
-Consider an OCS $J\in\sP^+$ and an OPS $P\in \sG$ with known intrinsic torsion.
-From what we have said, the points of $\sF_i$ lying in $\pi^{-1}_1(J)\cap\pi_2^{-1}(P)$ have pre-determined intrinsic torsion.
-If we consider the inverse image of entire classes of OCS and OPS, their intersection determines the inclusion of the corresponding null-torsion class of mixed structures inside $\sF$.
+Knowledge of the fibrations of coadjoint orbits described in Section~1 enables us to detect ITV's of mixed structures inside any 10-dimensional orbit $SO(6)/U(1)\times U(2)$ (take for example $\sF^+$ in \eqref{trianglefibr3}).
+Consider an OCS $J\in\sP^+$ and an OPS $P\in\sG$ with intrinsic torsion in a known class.
+Proposition \ref{nablajp} implies that the points of $\sF^+$ in the intersection $\pi^{-1}_1(J)\cap\pi_2^{-1}(P)$ have pre-determined intrinsic torsion.
+If we consider in this way the inverse images of entire classes, their intersection determines a specific ITV of mixed structures inside $\sF^+$.
+Theorem~\ref{compiwa} and Theorem~\ref{intvert} now yield: